-There's something special about cranking up the music and letting your feet do their stuff.
-The right music enhances your mood, turning a familiar route into a new adventure - a new set of emotions to be explored.
-Music can guide your tempo, pumping you full of adrenaline and giving you the strength to push that little bit harder for that little bit longer.
-It's motivating too - your favourite artist drops a new album?
-Stick those headphones on and get out for a run.
+There's something special about cranking up the redundant if there weren't obstacles to overcome. music and letting your feet do their stuff.
+The right And so a little distraction here and there is very welmusic enhances your mood, turning a familiar route come indeed. into a new adventure - a new set of emotions to be explored.
+Music can guide your tempo, pumping It's when distraction becomes a crutch that probyou full of adrenaline and giving you the strength to lems begin to arise.
+We've all felt the panic of mispush that little bit harder for that little bit longer.
+It's placed headphones ahead of a long run, or of a sudmotivating too - your favourite artist drops a new den technical failure that cuts off the audio midway album?
+Stick those headphones on and get out for through the session.
+We've all felt the sickness, the a run.

-The science backs this up.
-Music essentially overrides the natural chemical processes in our body, firing up the fight-or-flight mechanism even when neither fight nor flight is required.
-When stimulated by a particularly resonant track, the brain releases adrenaline and cortisol, flooding the muscles with oxygen and increasing the power in your legs.
-That sudden feeling of invincibility when the good part of a track kicks in?
-You're not imagining it - this is your brain giving you a handy boost.
+the natural chemical processes in our body, firing the Kings of Leon to carry me through? up the fight-or-flight mechanism even when neither fight nor flight is required.
+When stimulated by a par- Concepts of mindfulness, of being present in the ticularly resonant track, the brain releases adrena- moment, get a bad press.
+We might associate these line and cortisol, flooding the muscles with oxygen concepts with shortsighted comments about how and increasing the power in your legs.
+That sudden 'things were so much better in the '40s before everyfeeling of invincibility when the good part of a track one had mobile phones', or with #blessed influencers kicks in?
+You're not imagining it - this is your brain living their best lives on exotic beaches.
+But let's put giving you a handy boost.

-Even mournful, down-tempo tunes can give us a boost.
-A joint study from Durham University and the University of Jyväskylä found that sad music can provide positive feelings of sorrow - namely "comforting sorrow" and "sweet sorrow" according to the study - for many listeners, something that could turn even the most grueling of Tuesday morning winter runs into a profound philosophical experience.
+boost.
+A joint study from Durham University and the sity for anyone who wants to push the distance in a University of Jyväskylä found that sad music can meaningful way. provide positive feelings of sorrow - namely "comforting sorrow" and "sweet sorrow" according to the Distance running always involves a psychological study - for many listeners, something that could turn battle.
+Run a strong full or half-marathon and there even the most grueling of Tuesday morning winter will be moments when you wonder if you can sustain runs into a profound philosophical experience.

-All of this is great for short, powerful sessions, giving you the strength and positivity you need to keep on pushing.
-It's also highly effective over longer distances, keeping you engaged with your run as the miles tick by.
+you the strength and positivity you need to keep going to be finished in a few hours.
+Win those key on pushing.
+It's also highly effective over longer dis- psychological skirmishes, and you're well on your tances, keeping you engaged with your run as the way.
+It's still hard work, but the time parameters are miles tick by.